sap-tutorials/Tutorials/tutorials/hana-dbx-multi-model/hana-dbx-multi-model.md

     ![DISTANCEGRAPH edge filter](edge-filter.png)

 5. Highlight the Long Island vertex using the graph viewer settings.
-The color used to highlight in the image below is #E5F5FC.
+You may do so by selecting a colour.

     ![DISTANCEGRAPH highlighted Long Island](long-island.png)